 THE NATIONAL TRUST ENVIRONMENTAL ADVISORS

 Let me introduce myself and colleagues.
-I have been working for almost four years on reducing the National Trust’s environmental impact specifically in Wales but also wider across the organisation and with individuals, communities and organisations.
+I have been working for almost six years on reducing the National Trust’s environmental impact specifically in Wales but also wider across the organisation and with individuals, communities and organisations.
 Our jobs have laudable aims but what does it look like on the ground i hear you ask? (well i think you do?)

 That brings us to this blog and we hope over the coming years (there’s confidence for you!) to share what we are learning, doing and developing (the good, the bad and the funny).
 Be it big exiting renewable energy projects, understanding our impact or new wizzy gadgets to make the world a little bit better or just simple approaches to managing what we have better.